-10.1.7.2 SSP Manual Amendments
+10.1.7.2 SSP Manual Amendment

-If a need for modifications to an SSP manual is identified after distribution of Version 1.0, the responsible author will revise the text and circulate the draft for review and comment from protocol team members as needed/applicable prior to finalizing a new version.
-The LOC CRM will post the final, revised manual and update the master version control log to document the change.
-The LOC CRM will inform the study team and site staff that the electronic file(s) containing the revised manual (with new version number and version date) and version control log have been posted on the study's collaborative electronic space and instruct the site staff to replace the existing manual with the new manual in all electronic and printed working copies of the SSP manual.
-The old manual should be moved to archive files.
+If a need for additions or modifications to the SSP Manual is identified after distribution of the first final implementation version, the LOC CRM will draft or obtain the new text and obtain review and comment from protocol team members as needed/applicable.
+The LOC CRM also will update an SSP Manual version control log to document the change.
+After review comments are incorporated, the new text and the version control log will be considered final and ready for distribution.
+Electronic file(s) containing the revised sections and version control log will be posted on the HPTN website's collaboration portal.
+The LOC CRM will inform the study team and site staff that the electronic file(s) containing the revised section(s) (with new version number and version date) and version control log have been posted on the HPTN website's collaboration portal and instruct the site staff to add the revised section(s) to the SSP Manual filed with the site's administrative and regulatory documents for the study and to replace the existing sections with the new sections in all other working copies of the SSP Manual.